FlandiaYingman/arkwaifu/web/arkwaifu/README.md

 - [x] Design the home page and the about page.
 - [x] Remove the previous group and the next group in story page.
 Add them back in the future.
-- [ ] Change the title in navigation bar whenever page changes.
+- [x] Change the title in app bar whenever page changes.
 - [ ] Add subtitle to each category in the navigation drawer to explain them.

 Improvements: